bknguyen11/bknguyen11/_pages/about.md

 I am currently working on Bayesian clustering for satellite images to improve limitations of existing clustering methods by allowing spatial correlation and distribution shifts and providing a general-purpose Bayesian clustering method for high-dimensional images.
 I also work on Bayesian Neural Network, where I study the posterior concentration rate and Bayesian asymptotic statistics.

 Before that, I obtained my Bachelor's degree from Hanoi National University of Education (Vietnam) and my Master's degree from Queen Mary University of London (U.K), both in Mathematics.
-I am also holding a position as a University Teacher at National Economics University (Vietnam) and supporting the curriculum design for the new Business Intelligence program.
+I am also holding a position as a University Teacher at National Economics University (Vietnam) and supporting designing the curriculum for the new Business Intelligence program.

 News!!
 ======